THE STORY OF FOVEAUX HARMONY CHORUS

 The Foveaux Harmony Chorus / Invercargill Licencing Trust scholarship is awarded to female singers aged between 13 and 25 and is intended to help further their singing career.

-The 2021 scholarship was awarded at our August Showcase.
-Congratulations to the recipient: Holly Muirhead.
+The 2023 scholarship was awarded at our August Showcase.
+Congratulations to the recipient: Lydia Blomfield.

-Congratulations to Holly.
+Congratulations to Lydia.
 We look forward to viewing her future successes.